paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-044-national-security.md

 Barack Obama.

 #### Extension of Term of State, Local, Tribal, and Private Sector Policy Advisory Committee
-Term of the State, Local, Tribal, and Private Sector Policy Advisory Committee extended until Sept.
+Term of State, Local, Tribal, and Private Sector Policy Advisory Committee extended until Sept.
 30, 2013, by Ex.
 Ord.
 No. 13591, Nov.
 23, 2011, 76 F.R.
-74623, set out as a note under section 14 of the Federal Advisory Committee Act in the Appendix to Title 5, Government Organization and Employees.
+74623, formerly set out as a note under section 14 of the Federal Advisory Committee Act in the Appendix to Title 5, Government Organization and Employees.

+Term of State, Local, Tribal, and Private Sector Policy Advisory Committee extended until Sept.
+30, 2015, by Ex.
+Ord.
+No. 13652, Sept.
+30, 2013, 78 F.R.
+61817, set out as a note under section 14 of the Federal Advisory Committee Act in the Appendix to Title 5.

 #### Ex.
 Ord.
 No. 13587.
 Structural Reforms To Improve the Security of Classified Networks and the Responsible Sharing and Safeguarding of Classified Information
 Ex.
 Ord.
 No. 13587, Oct.
 7, 2011, 76 F.R.
 63811, provided: